-Integrated Device Technology, IDT and the IDT logo are registered trademarks of IDT.
-Other trademarks and service marks used herein, including protected names, logos and designs, are the property of IDT or their respective third party owners.
+Integrated Device Technology, IDT and the IDT logo are trademarks or registered trademarks of IDT and its subsidiaries in the United States and other countries.
+Other trademarks used herein are the property of IDT or their respective third party owners.